tohboeh5/MustWebUI/README.md

 MustWebUI is a framework concept for building “fast-feeling” SSR web applications with client-side reactivity (not full SPA navigation) using **only Python**, powered by **FastAPI** + **Pydantic**, with **SSR + Alpine.js** for lightweight client-side reactivity.

+In addition, MustWebUI is designed to be **battery-included for UI styling**: the HTML it generates SHOULD look good out of the box by shipping a Tailwind CSS-based default stylesheet and sensible default utility classes.

 This repository currently focuses on the **specification and design**.
 Implementation will follow the docs.

 ## Why MustWebUI